Common types of cancer

 Helical Tomotherapy and Volumetric Arc Therapy (VMAT)

-There was difficulty in targeting radiation beams precisely in the past, which caused harm to healthy tissues during cancer treatment; today, new systems used at SJMC have brought radiation therapy into the 21st century.
+There was difficulty in targeting radiation beams precisely in the past, which caused harm to healthy tissues during cancer treatment; today, new systems used at SJMC have brought Radiation Therapy into the 21st century.

 Helical tomotherapy combines three-dimensional imaging with innovative intensity-modulated radiation therapy, or IMRT, to primarily target the tumour while sparing nearby healthy tissues.